PatGaston3/JSCalculator/README.md

 This JavaScript Calculator is a Skill Distillery Week 11 Project.

-It is a simple calculator built with only Javascript and no hard-coded HTML.
+It is a simple calculator built with only javascript on page load, no hard coded HTML.

 ### Technologies Used